 Education is extremely important to us both internally and externally, which is why community outreach is such a big part of Harvest HOC.
-We ensure our staff is highly knowledgeable, so our customer have the confidence they’re getting the absolute best care.
+We ensure our staff is highly knowledgeable on medical cannabis, so our customer have the confidence they’re getting the absolute best care.
 Our education process has three components:

 In addition to being up-to-the-minute on cannabis trends and news, Harvest founded the Medical Marijuana Research Institute to ensure we’re leading the conversation on cannabis research.
 Harvest's Residential Medical Director, Dr William Troutt published the two following research papers: